Lingesh2311/GraduateLearningPlan/README.md

 ### Requirements (Wireframe)

-- Landing page must allow an option to upload the dataset
+- Landing page must allow an option to upload the dataset.
-- Once the `Submit` button is pressed, it must provide the user with the dashboard (in the form of plotly plots / streamlit plots / any other package that supports dashboard-like viz.)
+- Once the `Submit` button is pressed, it must provide the user with the dashboard (in the form of plotly plots / streamlit plots / any other package that supports dashboard-like viz.).
 - The user must be able to experience a smooth UX transition.

 ### Resources that can help with this task / Google Search terms that can be helpful